geerlingguy/ansible-for-kubernetes/cluster-aws-eks/README.md

     $ ansible-playbook -i inventory delete.yml

-> Note: It's important to delete test clusters you're not actively using; running EKS clusters cost hundreds of dollars per month!
+> Note: It's important to delete test clusters you're not actively using; each cluster is billed at the [EKS cluster hourly rate](https://aws.amazon.com/eks/pricing/) and can lead to unexpected charges at the end of the month!